Daniel-Liu-c0deb0t/reCall/README.md

 `--error` or `-e`: Redirect the stderr to a file.
 Again, specify a file path after.

 ## reCall Syntax
 reCall works on statements and objects.
 Objects can be defined or changed by statements.
 Some statement can even redirect the flow of the code.
 Code can be directly written in a text file and ran using the interpreter.
-Note that spaces do not matter, unless they are indents.
+Note that spaces do not matter, unless they are indents at the start of each line.
+Also, variables and functions names are case sensitive!

 ### Variables and Operators
 There are many different types of objects that can be created and manipulated in reCall.
 Here are the basic types: `string`, `number`, `list`, and `map`.
 For example, a literal number is just written out that number's value in the code.
 A literal two would look like `2`.
 A literal string (a bunch of characters) would look like `"hello world!"`.